 How can merchants protect themselves from card testing?
-As with much of ecommerce fraud, it takes a combination of effective in-house strategies and the right external tools.
+As with much of e-commerce fraud, it takes a combination of effective in-house strategies and the right external tools.

-What Can I Do In-House to Stop Card Testing?
+How Do You Stop Card Testing?

-While you’re adjusting the settings in your payment gateway, you should also make sure your authorization decline message aren’t conveying any information that could be useful to the fraudster.
+While you’re adjusting the settings in your payment gateway, you should also make sure your authorization decline message isn’t conveying any information that could be useful to the fraudster.

 - Monitor IP addresses.
 The majority of card testing attempts originate from outside the United States, so this is another possible indicator of fraud, especially if you see it in conjunction with other signs.
 Merchants may also want to adjust their payment gateway settings to block multiple orders from the same IP address within a short time frame.

 - Blacklist bad actors.
 If you suspect a customer of card testing, put them on a blacklist and block them from making any future purchases.
-Study after study shows that fraudsters almost always retarget merchants they’ve successfully victimized.
+Study after study shows that fraudsters almost always re-target merchants they’ve successfully victimized.

 When you suspect fraud but you aren’t sure, you can always try giving the customer a phone call or sending an email to verify the purchase.

-What External Tools Should Merchants Use?
+What Tools Should Merchants Use to Prevent Card Testing?

 One way to find out if you’re succeeding at preventing card testing is to analyze your chargebacks.
 If you’re stopping card testing at the gateway level or earlier, you won’t be seeing as many true fraud chargebacks for low dollar amounts.

 Card testing can be especially insidious in terms of chargebacks because you can get so many transactions in a short span of time.
-This can quickly drive up your chargeback rate, endangering the stability of your merchant accounts.
+This can quickly drive up your chargeback rate, endangering the stability of your merchant account.